go-acme/lego/docs/content/migration/cli.md

 {{% notice style="caution" %}}

-Before upgrading to v5, please run the command `lego migrate`.
+Please run the new v5 command `lego migrate` before running any other commands.

 This command will migrate the file structure to the new one.